tildearrow/furnace/README.md

 - CMake
 - SDL2
 - zlib
+- JACK (optional)

-the latter two are included as submodules for Windows and macOS.
+SDL2 and zlib are included as submodules for Windows and macOS.

 ## compilation